CHAD: Combinatory Homomorphic Automatic Differentiation

 for the function that pairs up the primal function value $f(x)$ with the derivative $Df(x)$ of $f$ at $x$ that acts on tangent vectors $v$.
 The chain rule then gives the following formula for the derivative of the composition $f;g$ of $f$ and $g$:

 where we write $\Dsem[1]{f}\defeq \Dsem{f};\pi_1$ and $\Dsem[2]{f}\defeq \Dsem{f};\pi_2$ for the first and second components of $\Dsem{f}$, respectively.
-We make two observations: \begin{enumerate} \item the derivative of the composition $f;g$ does not only depend on the derivatives of $g$ and $f$ but also on the primal value of $f$; \item the primal value of $f$ is used twice: once in the primal value of $f;g $ and once in its derivative; we want to share these repeated subcomputations, to address desirata (4) and (5). \end{enumerate} \begin{insight}\textit{ It is wise to \emph{pair up} computations of primal function values and derivatives and to \emph{share} computation between both if we want to calculate derivatives of functions compositionally and efficiently.} \end{insight}
+We make two observations: \begin{enumerate} \item the derivative of the composition $f;g$ depends not only on the derivatives of $g$ and $f$ but also on the primal value of $f$; \item the primal value of $f$ is used twice: once in the primal value of $f;g$ and once in its derivative; we want to share these repeated subcomputations, to address desiderata (4) and (5). \end{enumerate} \begin{insight}\textit{ It is wise to \emph{pair up} computations of primal function values and derivatives and to \emph{share} computation between them if we want to calculate derivatives of functions compositionally and efficiently.} \end{insight}

-Similarly, we can pair up $f$'s transposed (adjoint) derivative $\transpose{Df}$, which propagates not tangent vectors but cotangent vectors:
+Similarly, we can pair up $f$'s transposed (adjoint) derivative $\transpose{Df}$, which propagates cotangent rather than tangent vectors:

 It then satisfies the following chain rule, which follows from the usual chain rule above together with the fact that $\transpose{(A;B)}=\transpose{B};\transpose{A}$ for linear maps $A$ and $B$ (transposition is contravariant -- note the resulting reversed order of $\Dsemrev[2]{f}$ and $\Dsemrev[2]{g}$ for reverse AD):